brojas12/Group_Project_4/README.md

-# Communication Protocols:

-Below is a set of basic guidelines for our project’s workflow and the preservation of the data's integrity.
-Note: Our projects GitHub host is Bryan.
-While the 'square role' changes each week, Bryan can assist with any issues that arise later regarding branch management.
-1. Each member will work in their own branch.
-Code can be shared via GitHub branches or through slack.
-Only reviewed and finished products will be integrated by our 'square role' each week.
-2. If pushing to main, advise the group via slack to ensure no overrides or deleted file occur.
-Preferred Communication Methods:

-            o	Slack is the main platform we will used to share and communicate ideas.
-Note: information can get lost in the history.
-Important files should be uploaded to GitHub or kept in a back file in local repo.

-            o	Zoom is our default video communication platform.
-Here we can meet "face-to-face," so to say, and for updates, discussions, and walk-throughs/ help with code related issues.
-            "Breast Cancer: Do you, have it?"
 # Overview:
         The purpose of our machine learning model is to create an effective breast cancer prediction system that allows people to identify whether their tumor is benign or malignant.
 We chose this topic to create awareness about the dangers of